Hyperskill-Community/flashcards/README.md

 ```shell
 ./gradlew bootRunFlashcards
 ```
+#### NOTE:
+Currently the authserver docker image is only provided for ARM64 architecture (Apple M1 chip) and will not run on Intel architecture.
+If you are on Intel architecture, you need to build your own docker image in AMD64 or start the AuthServerApplication before running the flashcards app (in the latter case you will need to modify the compose.yml also to not run the authserver container).

 #### Behaviour:
 You need to **access the flashcards-website now via http://127.0.0.1:8080 context path**, as oauth2 demands a different host URLs for the login request (which is localhost of course).